-One of the most famous paintings by Eugene Delacroix, Liberty Leading the People can be assessed by recalling Western art history in the first half of the 19th century.
+One of the most famous paintings by Eugene Delacroix, Liberty Leading the People is best understood by recalling Western art history in the first half of the 19th century.

-Retrospectively, the history of painting was a dialogue between two of its most famous painters:
+At that time, the history of painting was an ongoing dialogue between two of its most famous painters:

-Their rivalry centered on the supremacy of line and draftsmanship (Ingres) versus that of color (Delacroix), echoing the 17th century debate between the Poussinists and Rubenists.
+Their rivalry centered on the supremacy of line and draftsmanship, championed by Ingres, versus that of color, advocated by his rival.
+This echoed the 17th century debate between the Poussinists and Rubenists.
 The Poussinists championed academism and the superiority of drawing, while the Rubenists felt that color and its expressive potential were most significant.

-In the hands of Ingres and Delacroix, this debate became Classicism versus Romanticism.
-Today, the history of painting annoints Delacroix the father of French Romantic painting.
+In the hands of these famous painters, this debate became Classicism versus Romanticism.
+Today, art history considers Delacroix the father of French Romantic painting.

 Eugene Delacroix.
 Self Portrait.
 Oil on canvas, ca. 1837.
 Louvre, Paris.
 To right.

-Although Eugene Delacroix had a classical education at the Ecole des Beaux Arts, his passion was not in the academic, as was Ingres'; rather, Delacroix opted to capture moments of extreme emotion in his paintings.
+Although his classical education at the Ecole des Beaux Arts, Delacoix's passion was not in the academic; rather, he opted to capture moments of extreme emotion in his paintings.
 Nowhere is this more apparent than in Liberty Leading the People, 1830.

 Liberty is a prime example of why and how famous paintings are best understood by exploring their political and social contexts.
-Why?
+How so?

 This flag was adopted by the new monarchy to supersede the white flag of the Bourbons.
 Repetition of the Tricolor - on the Notre Dame towers in the distant and on end of a pike at the left - conveys hope hat this new regime won't revert to pre-Revolutionary France.
 Within the subdued palette of Liberty, the saturated hues of the flag are a riveting exception; its colors are echoed in the blue pants legs, socks and jacket, and in the red sash and blood stains of the downed fighters.

-Worse still, the dramatic energy and proletarian power captured in Liberty were deemed so incendiary and dangerous that this Delacroix masterpiece was hidden from public view until 1855.
+Worse still, the dramatic energy and proletarian power captured in this painting were deemed so incendiary and dangerous that this masterpiece was hidden from public view until 1855.

-Now, Liberty is considered one of Delacroix's most famous paintings, with its use on French bills and postage stamps attesting to its status as an icon of French culture and art history.
+Now, Liberty is justifiably considered one of the most famous paintings by Delacroix, with its use on French bills and postage stamps (left) attesting to its status as an icon of French culture and art history.

 This boxed set of 250 art history cards offers: